Joint private tenancies and relationship breakdown

 Talk to your ex about the tenancy if you can

-the joint tenancy continues but one of you moves out
+keep the joint tenancy but one of you moves out

-you ask your landlord for a tenancy in just one person's name
+ask your landlord for a tenancy in one person's name

-You need to talk to your landlord even if you and your ex agree what you want to happen.
+You need to talk to your landlord even if you and your ex agree what to do.

 Family mediation

-Some people use family mediation to sort things out when they split up.
+Some people use family mediation when they split up.

-It can help you agree things like who lives in the family home and where your children stay.
+It can help you agree who lives in the family home and where your children stay.

-Many separating couples come to an agreement without going to court.
+Many couples come to an agreement without going to court.

 Family mediation is free if you have a low income and can get legal aid.